What is Affirm?

 How do I Offer Affirm on My Listing?

-Currently, only Verified Dealers can offer financing through Affirm.
-If you are a dealer, you can find the criteria, fees, and steps in our How Can I Offer Financing To Buyers? support article.
+Sellers who have an active Stripe account can offer financing through Affirm.
+You can find the criteria, fees, and steps in our How Can I Offer Financing To Buyers? support article.

 Why buy with Affirm?